 Antica Napa Valley is a 1200 acre stunning wine estate located in Foss Valley at the base of Atlas Peak (or “blue mountain” as the locals call it) in the Atlas Peak sub appellation.
 While this is Napa it certainly does not resemble the main valley floor.
 While distance wise (driving) it doesn’t take that long to get here from the valley floor location wise it feels a long ways away.
-The estate is planted to 500 acres and is surrounded by hills and native vegetation entirely separated from the main valley floor.
+The estate is planted to approximately 600 acres and is surrounded by hills and native vegetation entirely separated from the main valley floor.
 A visit (by prior appointment for serious wine enthusiasts) includes an overview of the property, a visit to the caves and a sit down tasting.

 This property is owned by the Antinori family from Italy (the name Antica is created from Antinori and California).
 The family has a remarkably story and history.
-They own one of the world’s 5 oldest family businesses and trace their wine business back to the year 1385 and another 200 years before that in finance.
-That’s more than 6 centuries, or in their case 26 generations of involvement in the wine industry.
-Just think about it!
+Their wine business is one of the world’s 10 oldest family businesses; they trace their wine beginnings back to the year 1385 and another 200 years before that in finance.
+That’s more than 6 centuries, or in their case 27 generations of involvement in the wine industry.
 They started their business in Italy 170 years after the Magna Carta was signed in England, during the century of the Black Plague, the Hundred Years War, the beginnings of the Ottoman Empire and the Renaissance.
 Their business was founded before Columbus set sail and about 450 years before wine grapes were even planted in the Napa Valley.